melvinlee/workshops/docs/azure/tfe/slides-tfe.md

 name: chapter-8a-tfe-lab
 .center[.lab-header[👫 Lab Exercise 8a: VCS Collaboration]]
 <br>
 One of your team members needs to make a change to your shared dev environment.
-Break into pairs and exchange the URLs of your hashicat repo forks.
+Break into pairs and exchange the URLs of your hashicat-azure repo forks.
 Take turns doing the steps below:

 **Partner 1:**
 1. Navigate to your partner's git repo URL.